nasmetanin/nasmetanin/README.md

 # About me 👨🏼‍💻

 📈 Experience: 3 years <br>
-🌱 I’m currently learning Dart / Flutter <br>
 📫 How to reach me: nikita@nsweb.dev <br>

 ## Stack 📚

-I do both frontend and backend, so I have lots of instruments I work with (including technologies and programming languages).
+I do both frontend and backend with the focus on frontend, so I have lots of instruments I work with (including technologies and programming languages).

 ### Frontend